anodyne/nova/README.md

 * fixed bug where adding an int field would error out because it tried to put a default value in (#94)
 * fixed bug where in certain situations an error could be thrown pulling online users
 * fixed bug where a character's user id was wiped out during the approval process
+* fixed IE8 display issue with the control panel

 Known Issues
 ------------